The Special Collections & Archives Division actively participates in digital projects and engages in the digitization of

-A list of Master's Theses and Master's Projects completed between 1967 and 2012 can be searched online.
+For information on Master's Theses and Projects completed between 1967 and 2012, please contact Special Collections & Archives Staff.
 Most of these materials have not been cataloged and are non-circulating, though some may be available in digital format.

 Previously, the Special Collections department had made accessible only those Master's Theses and Master's Projects that were submitted to the archives through the appropriate department or office.
 The Coordinator of Special Collections & Archives is currently working with the department of Graduate Studies and graduate departments to enable all future Master's Theses, Creative Projects, and Creative Works to be included in the DSpace repository, and to fill in any gaps from all graduate degree-granting departments between 2012 and 2019.

 For more information, or if you have any questions, please contact the Coordinator for Special Collections & Archives.